 Upon completion of processing such as carrier demodulation and de-interleaving, input signals to the hierarchical divider are arranged in ascending order of segment number, and also in ascending order of the carrier frequency of information symbol within a segment (obtained by excluding the carriers of control symbol).
-Fig. 3-5 shows an example in which two hierarchical layers are available (one layer modulated through DQPSK 1/2 with 5 segments, and the other modulated through 64QAM 7/8 with 8 segments), and a guard interval of 1/8 and mode 1 are selected.
+Fig. 3-5 shows an example in which two hierarchical layers are available (one layer modulated through DQPSK 1/2 with 5 segments, and the other modulated through 64QAM 7/8 with 8 segments), and a guard interval of 1/8 and Mode 1 are selected.

-During the period of one OFDM symbol, data the size of $480~(96\times5)$ carriers is input to hierarchical layer A, followed by the input of data the size of $768~(96\times8)$ carriers to hierarchical layer B and a null signal the size of 1056 carriers.
+During the period of one OFDM symbol, data the size of $480 (96 \times 5)$ carriers is input to hierarchical layer A, followed by the input of data the size of $768 (96 \times 8)$ carriers to hierarchical layer B and a null signal the size of 1056 carriers.

-The null signal corresponds to the sum of sampling (equivalent to pilot signals inserted by the OFDM framing section), FFT sampling (sampling in excess of the net signal band), and guard-interval sampling.
+The null signal corresponds to the sum of samplings which are equivalent to pilot signals inserted by the OFDM framing section, FFT sampling in excess of the net signal band, and guard-interval duration.
 This operation is repeated as many times as 204 symbols for the duration of one OFDM frame.

-Note that delays are adjusted such that the periods of time required for differential or synchronous demodulation become the same.
+Note that delays are adjusted such that the periods of time required for differential or coherent demodulation become the same.